Astribot S1 – When the Demo Misrepresents Capability

 The depth map of a stereoscopic D-series RealSense can be seen in the center of the above 3 images.
 The colour gradients represent a range of distances.
 The black areas in the depth map image are undefined and contain no data at all, so for a sensor of this type the blotchy blue data would be all that’s visible of the carafe!
 On the right side we can see the depth map from the ToF-sensor of an L-series RealSense.
 With this sensing approach the carafe barely registers any depth at all – it looks like a ghostly magnification of the contours!

 A true test for the robot’s vision would be to present it with a variety of carafes, bottles and decanters of different thicknesses in random locations and observe if the robot can successfully and autonomously grab them all without dropping or crushing them.
-But, given there is no indication of sufficient vision capability existing in the robot I strongly doubt we’ll see a real-world live demo of that kind anytime soon!
+But, given there is no indication of sufficient vision capability existing in the robot I doubt we’ll see a real-world live demo of that kind anytime soon!

 Example 3: The “no teleoperation” teleoperation demo.